F1’s sensational championship battle masks sadness of Valtteri Bottas sideshow

 It is easy as a fan of any sport to be dazzled by the success of the superhumans who achieve the biggest and best results.
 To sit at home, mouth agape at their performances and to marvel at the shiny silver things they are rewarded with.
 And it is also easy to forget that one athlete’s victory can often means another’s dream ebbs away.
 That the thing they have worked for their entire lives has moved definitely beyond reach.

-Alfa Romeo seem set to secure Bottas’ signature for a 2022 race seat with, and though the Swiss outfit likely won’t be competing for race wins anytime soon, the chance to try something new can allow Bottas to rediscover the fun of driving, to be his own man out on track again, and to enjoy a few more seasons at the top table of motorsport.
+Alfa Romeo have secured Bottas’ signature for a 2022 race seat, and though the Swiss outfit likely won’t be competing for race wins anytime soon, the chance to try something new can allow Bottas to rediscover the fun of driving, to be his own man out on track again, and to enjoy a few more seasons at the top table of motorsport.
 Hopefully so, because Bottas is a pure racer at heart and an immensely likeable character to boot.

 As the Dutch Grand Prix drew to its end, with Verstappen fending off the challenge of Hamilton, Bottas pitted for fresh soft tyres.
 But Mercedes refused to allow him to use the fresh rubber to its full potential, in case it took Hamilton’s extra point away from him.